liveandletbri/food_db/README.md

     python -m pdb manage.py runserver 0.0.0.0:8000
 ```

-Finally, press `C` and enter when prompted by pdb to continue execution.
+Finally, press `c` and enter when prompted by pdb to continue execution.
 Now insert `import pdb; pdb.set_trace()` wherever you need it.

 You can debug the ingredient parser similarly:
 ```